 Homeschooling parents are the only people on earth who know what their kids need.
-And that is why they can bring out the best result out of this method.
+And that is why they can bring the best result out of this method.

 Informal school, the school authority or some third party decides the curriculum of the students.
 They create this curriculum for every student.

 As a result, many students are deprived of what they really need.
-Not all the students have same pace or ability.
+Not all the students have the same pace or ability.

-Also, not all the students are interested in the same topic.
+Also, not all students are interested in the same topic.
 Each student may have his or her own preference.